WindMillCode/Google/API/bigquery/AngularApp/testing/TESTS.md

 * when items are added in multiple Group and they have an item inside another, make sure only the proper items are properly duplicated
+* latching items, should be positioned as intented and contain items as intended, mabye not going along with the formatting from component.ts